GD & TOP (album)

-GD&TOP is the debut album of South Korean hip-hop duo GD & TOP, members of Big Bang.
+GD&TOP is the debut album of South Korean hip-hop duo GD & TOP (G-Dragon and T.O.P.), members of Big Bang.
 Released on December 24, 2010, the album marks the first official collaboration between the two artists.
 The duo promoted the album extensively, including a worldwide premiere showcase and numerous performances.
 Three singles were released for promotion: "High High", "Oh Yeah", and "Knockout".
 While "High High" went on to become a chart-topper, the latter two singles peaked at number 2 and 3 respectively.

 The album is listed by Gaon Album Chart as the fifth best-selling album of 2010 in South Korea, with 130,000 copies sold.